What is Naturopathic Medicine?

 Labs and Diagnostic Imaging (x-rays, ultrasound etc)

 Naturopathic Physicians in BC are not considered specialists, however, many choose to concentrate in more specific modalities and areas that interest them.
-Although she has all naturopathic modalities at her disposal, Dr. Olena has long-standing interest in Asian Medicine ie. acupuncture, herbs, nutrition), Botanical Medicine and Energy Medicine (homeopathy, etc), and enjoys working in the areas of chronic pain, autoimmune disorders/immune deficiencies, hormones, oncology, and pediatrics special needs such ADHD and Autism.
+Although she has all naturopathic modalities at her disposal, Dr. Olena has long-standing interest in Asian Medicine ie. acupuncture, herbs, nutrition), Botanical Medicine and Energy Medicine (homeopathy, etc), and enjoys working in the areas of chronic pain, autoimmune disorders/immune deficiencies, hormones, digestive health, end-of-life care and trauma.

 First Do No Harm (Primum Non Nocere)